psi4j/councilwatch/README.md

 # When you're done, stop the database.
 Remember, changes to the development database WILL be lost
 docker compose --profile dev down
 ```

+The swagger ui can be found at `/api/docs`

 ### Testing